k-funk/vite-plugin-react-bug1/README.md

 This syntax was introduced in TypeScript 5.5, but this project uses TypeScript 5.3.3.

+**Important:** The error only occurs when `vite.config.ts` is included in the TypeScript compilation (via `tsconfig.json` include array).
+When TypeScript checks the config file, it also type-checks the imported plugin types, which triggers the incompatibility.

 ## Reproduce the Error

 1. Install dependencies: